Alanis Morissette: 2000–2007: Under Rug Swept and So-Called Chaos

 Morissette released the greatest hits album Alanis Morissette: The Collection in late 2005.
 The lead single and only new track, a cover of Seal's "Crazy", was an Adult Top 40 and dance hit in the U.S., but achieved only minimal chart success elsewhere.
 A limited edition of The Collection features a DVD including a documentary with videos of two unreleased songs from Morissette's 1996 Can't Not Tour: "King of Intimidation" and "Can't Not".
 (A reworked version of "Can't Not" had also appeared on Supposed Former Infatuation Junkie.)
-The DVD also includes a ninety-second clip of the unreleased video for the single "Joining You".
+It also includes a ninety-second clip of the unreleased video for the single "Joining You".
 As of November 2010, The Collection had sold 373,000 copies in the U.S., according to Nielsen SoundScan.
 That same year, Morissette contributed the song "Wunderkind" to the soundtrack of the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and she was nominated for a Golden Globe Award for Best Original Song.

-2006–2010: Flavors of Entanglement

 2006 marked the first year in Morissette's musical career without a single concert appearance showcasing her own songs, with the exception of an appearance on The Tonight Show with Jay Leno in January when she performed "Wunderkind".

 On April 1, 2007, Morissette released a tongue-in-cheek cover of The Black Eyed Peas's selection "My Humps", which she recorded in a slow, mournful voice, accompanied only by a piano.
 The accompanying YouTube-hosted video, in which she dances provocatively with a group of men and hits the ones who act as if attempting to touch her breasts, had received 16,465,653 views as of February 15, 2009.
-Morissette did not take any interviews for a time to explain the song, and it was theorized that she did it as an April Fools' Day joke.
+She did not take any interviews for a time to explain the song, and it was theorized that she did it as an April Fools' Day joke.
 Black Eyed Peas vocalist Stacy "Fergie" Ferguson responded by sending Morissette a buttocks-shaped cake with an approving note.
 On the verge of the release of her following album, she finally elaborated on how the video came to be, citing that she became very much emotionally loaded while recording her new songs one after the other and one day she wished she could do a simple song like "My Humps" and the joke just took a life of its own.

 Morissette performed at a gig for The Nightwatchman, a.k.a.
 Tom Morello of Rage Against the Machine and Audioslave, at the Hotel Café in Los Angeles in April 2007.
-The following June, she performed "The Star-Spangled Banner" and "O Canada", the American and Canadian national anthems, in Game 4 of the Stanley Cup Finals between the Ottawa Senators and the Anaheim Ducks in Ottawa, Ontario.
+The following June, she performed "The Star-Spangled Banner" and "O Canada", the American and Canadian national anthems, in Game 4 of the Stanley Cup Finals between the Ottawa Senators and Anaheim Ducks in Ottawa.
 (The NHL requires arenas to perform both the American and Canadian national anthems at games involving teams from both countries.)
-In early 2008, Morissette participated in a tour with Matchbox Twenty and Mutemath as a special guest.